cncf/memorials/carolyn-van-slyck.md

 ## Josh Dolitsky

 Carolyn deeply understood the importance of "how" we do things.
 The news of her passing affected me not because she was a great developer (which she was), but because her approach to software was people-oriented, enthusiastic, and compassionate.
 This community has suffered a great loss.
 Thank you Carolyn for showing us the way things could and should be.
 May we honor you by following your lead.

+## Maartje Eyskens

+I just now realized how much of a privilege it was to call Carolyn a friend....
+She was an amazing person who despite everything continued to bring wholesomeness to our community in her work in many communities.
+She had a dedicated drive to make open source a truly open and welcoming space for everyone involved.

+She was a true leader of Women Who Go where she was there to support everybody in every way.
+From proposing an awesome emoji set to getting financial support for setting up a chapter she did it all.
+A driving force that will be greatly missed…

+We will all miss you very much Carolyn 🌈🦄✨.